2025 Festival Lineup

 A local Hawaiian hero fights to save his culture by teaching traditions, sustainability and life skills to disadvantaged indigenous kids.

-ᒪᕐᕋᓕᒃ / MARRALIK / Where There is Mud
+ᒪᕐᕋᓕᒃ / MARRALIK / Where is the Mud

 47min | Canada